divyanshuguptaososofficial/Sending-and-Receiving-Data-with-Sockets/README.md

 Socket programming in android .
 Connecting two remote phones using WiFi.

-BOTH SERVER AND CLIENT CAN SEND MESSAGES
+BOTH SERVER AND CLIENT CAN SEND MESSAGES USING WIFI